How can I help you?

 By default, MinLength is set to 0, which means the suggestion list appears immediately after the mention character is entered.
 However, you can increase this value to delay the search until the user has typed a specific number of characters.

-In the following example, the MinLength is set to 3, so the suggestion list will only appear once the user types three or more characters after the @ symbol.
+In the following example, the MinLength is set to 3, so the suggestion list appears only once the user types three or more characters after the @ symbol.

 @using Syncfusion.Blazor.RichTextEditor